Diabetes management plan – a guide for principals

 Below is a list of what the student’s diabetes management plan should include.

-- The contact details of parents/carers and the student’s diabetes treating team.
+- The contact details of parents/carers and the student’s clinical treating team

 About the diabetes management plan